alzabo/alzabo.github.io/_posts/2014-09-15-wordpress-xml-rpc-brute-force.md

 Both rule set variants have potential to interfere with popular plugins such as Jetpack that rely heavily on XML-RPC.
 I'm entirely open to contributions designed to limit such interference via whitelisting or other means.

-For more details on the particulars of this attack trend, refer to [this post on Sucri's blog](http://blog.sucuri.net/2014/07/new-brute-force-attacks-exploiting-xmlrpc-in-wordpress.html).
+For more details on the particulars of this attack trend, refer to [this post on Sucuri's blog](http://blog.sucuri.net/2014/07/new-brute-force-attacks-exploiting-xmlrpc-in-wordpress.html).

 A good place to begin learning more about ModSecurity is the [project wiki on github](https://github.com/SpiderLabs/ModSecurity/wiki).